openpnp/openpnp/GcodeDriver.md

 ## Regular Expressions (Receiving Responses)

+GcodeDriver uses Regular Expressions to parse responses from the controller.
+Regular Expressions are very flexible and can parse nearly any value from nearly any kind of text.

+Most of the regular expressions that GcodeDriver uses are just used to match the text, to ensure that a particular response is received.
+Others include special sequences to capture values from the response.

+[RegExr](https://regexr.com/4pvqj) is a good place to experiment with regular expressions.
+If you click the Explain tab it shows what each part of the expression does and the Details tab shows information about the matches and captured values.

 ### COMMAND_CONFIRM_REGEX

 The driver uses this regex to look for responses from the controller.
 After sending a command it will wait for a line that matches this regex before considering the command complete.
 For many controllers this is simply `ok`, although since some controllers send additional information with command results it's better to use `^ok.*`.